Soft Fitted Q-Iteration without Bellman Completeness: Occupancy Reweighting and Temperature Annealing: Weighted Regression and Finite-Sample Tools

-\begin{lemma}[Empirical-process bound for one weighted regression] Assume Conditions~\ref{cond::bounded} and~\ref{cond::entropy}.
+\begin{lemma}[Empirical-process bound for one weighted regression] Assume Conditions~\ref{cond::convex}, \ref{cond::bounded}, and~\ref{cond::entropy}.
 Let $P_0$ denote the law of $(S,A,R,S')$ under $\nu_b$ and dynamics $P$, and let $P_n$ be the empirical measure.
-Let $w$ be any state--action function uniformly bounded by $M$.
+Let $B_w\ge1$ and let $w$ be any state--action function satisfying \(\|w\|_\infty\le B_w\).